Whtneyas/real-time-web-applicatie/README.md

 ## API - Trivia api
 Link: https://opentdb.com/api_config.php

 In order to implement various quiz topics within my project, I plan on utilizing Trivia API, a website that allows you to generate an api based on a quiz topic .
-So in my case i am going to generate multiple api's for the different topics.
+Because there wasn't much time on my side so i had to choose one topic to work on.
+SO i chose the general knowledge quiz.

+## Realtime events used
+- connection: This event is used to connect the client to the server.
+- disconnect: This event is used to disconnect the client from the server.
+- message: This event is used to send a message from the client to the server.
+- answer: This event is used to send an answer from the client to the server.
+- history: This event is used to send the history of the chat from the server to the client.
+- typing: This event is used to send a indicator that a user is typing.
+- wrong answer: This event is used when the answer is wrong.
+- data: This event is used to send the data of the game to the client.
+- user: This event is used to send the user data to the server.
+- users: This event is used to send the users data to the client.
+- connect: This event checks if the user is connected to the server.
+If not it will go to the offline mode/page.
+- time : This event shows the time the message is sent from all users.
+- disconnected: This event checks if the user is disconnected from the server.
+If so it give a notification that the user left in the chat.
+- user-joined: This event is used when the the user joins the chat
+- quizEnd: This event is used

 ## Data modeling